84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Colorado Traditional Public Schools

-Most children in Colorado (and in America) attend traditional public schools.
+Most children in Colorado (76.5%) attend traditional public schools.
 Traditional public schools are free to attend, open to all students, and operated by school districts.
 Public schools are funded by federal, state, and local government.
 Did you know that Colorado spends, on average, $12,255 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

 Colorado has unrestricted open enrollment for public schools.
 What this means is that you may be able to send your child to any public school in Colorado, regardless of where you live or where the school is located.
 You can take advantage of this important option by visiting multiple public schools near you and discovering which is the best fit for your family.
 Since Colorado has a law prohibiting public schools from charging tuition for transfer students, open enrollment is always a free option for families.